" I haven't been

 attached to the wall.
 It's a most

 unusual tile attachment method.
-Over the

 years some of the tiles have fallen off.